piyush-kurur/yesod-admin/README.txt

      is an attempt at this.

 There are some side goals as well.
-Although template haskell would be the recomended approach, I would like to have a simplified and well documented base types and classes.
+Although template haskell would be the recommended approach, I would like to have a simplified and well documented base types and classes.
 This way it would be easy for developers to do nonstandard things with its type.
 Besides, I think this would force developers to think more about the types and classed